Monday, May 30, 2011

 You can purchase something pretty from my zazzle store.
 100% of my royalties from these items will be donated to Emma until she is on her way to Uganda.
 Just click on the sidebar to the right to shop.

-make a donation of any size via PayPal using our church's email address: MSCChurch AT gmail DOT com
+OR you can make a donation of any size via PayPal using our church's email address: MSCChurch AT gmail DOT com

 Please indicate in the note portion "For Emma."